How to Make Homemade Salsa

 Remove jars from canner and let them set on a towel on the counter until they cool and the jars have sealed.
 If any of the jars don’t seal, you can place those jars in the refrigerator to eat in the next couple of weeks.
 Sealed jars will last for a year or more in the pantry.

-This recipe makes 4-5 pints of medium salsa.
+This recipe makes 4-5 pints or 2 quarts of medium salsa.

 Follow my canning and preserving board on Pinterest.